lacina-dev/vitulus_base/README.md

 # Vitulus base
 Wheel ROS controller for VITULUS.

-it is necessary map USB port where is coneccted fdcanusb to /dev/fdcanusb before you run this controller.
+it is necessary to map the USB port where fdcanusb is connected to /dev/fdcanusb before you run this controller.

 See VITULUS install guide for more info.
 TODO: add link.